 LASIK surgeons must be careful and must be able to prove what they claim.
 Oftentimes in LASIK marketing, we see an advertisement that is literally true but conveys misleading promises.
 For example: telling everyone that they can throw away glasses after LASIK is misleading.
 There are cases where someone may need glasses after LASIK surgery.
 Do not deceive any prospective patients with advertising or the FDA might not be happy about it.

 We often get asked about whether or not a practice can say that they offer a lifetime commitment.
 We, of course, have to tell them to ask a lawyer.
 But when you go down this road you better have your homework done and bases covered.
 Some practices offer a lifetime commitment claim, but any practice making this claim should do so knowing that both the FDA and AAO clearly do not support this position.
 The AAO has gone as far as to say that any physician making this claim should be aware that the FTC will scrutinize this claim very carefully.
-They both advise to avoid permanency claims in LASIK marketing.
+They both advise avoiding permanency claims in LASIK marketing.

 Interested in working with Glacial to bolster your LASIK marketing and bring in patients?
 Give us a call to get started!